Enjoy Travel to Japan!

 The Main Hall is a place where visitors can quietly offer prayers.

-4. Hiking the Approach
+4. Hiking the approach

-5. Treasure Hall
+5. Treasure House: Sankōkura Sankōzō

 Spring (April–May)